NirajPatel2021/FA21-PATEL-CMSC4374/README.md

 # FA21-PATEL-CMSC4374

 Retrospective:<br /><br />
+    lab5: <br />
+        Time taken to complete assignment: 600 Minutes <br />
+        I have learned how to use http callouts to load data from a local json file.
+I also learned how to displa images with their URL. /<br />
+        The most challenging aspect of this lab for me was to iterate over the data from the json file. <br />
+        I also tried to publish this page on github, but failed due to login authentication error. <br />
+        This assignment has increased my familiarity with Angular.
+I also learned another way to store and load data.  <br /> <br />
     lab4: <br />
         Time taken to complete assignment: 600 Minutes <br />
         I have learned how to create custom APIs using Spring.
 More specifically, I learned how to create the Get, Post, and Put Methods.<br />